julelang/manual/src/std/jule-sema.md

 `fn prim(self): &Prim`\
 Returns primitive type if kind is primitive type, nil reference if not.

-`fn ref(self): &Ref`\
+`fn sptr(self): &Sptr`\
-Returns primitive type if kind is reference, nil reference if not.
+Returns primitive type if kind is smart pointer, nil reference if not.

 `fn ptr(self): &Ptr`\
 Returns primitive type if kind is pointer, nil reference if not.